tshuangbl/kite_hd2/README.md

 ## kite pre-processing

-#### `featuremap.py FeatureBarcodes.csv --t2g ./FeaturesMismatch.t2g --fa ./FeaturesMismatch.fa --header --quiet`
+#### `featuremap_hd2.py FeatureBarcodes.csv --t2g ./FeaturesMismatch.t2g --fa ./FeaturesMismatch.fa --header --quiet`
+#### If original hamming distance of 1 is desired, please use featuremap.py instead

-The featuremap.py program is run prior to the standard kallisto | bustools pipeline.
+The featuremap_hd2.py program is run prior to the standard kallisto | bustools pipeline.
 It takes a .csv input and outputs "mismatch" transcript-to-gene (t2g) and fasta (fa) files that can be used by kallisto | bustools to complete pre-processing (see below and Vignettes).
 The program takes a single argument, FeatureBarcodes.csv, and outputs mismatch fasta and t2g files.

 `FeatureBarcodes.csv` path to a .csv-formatted file containing Feature Barcode names and sequences